2007-2010 Corporate Strategic Plan

 Our mission is to protect life, property and the environment in Fort Erie: through education, prevention, investigation, training, rescue, fire suppression, dangerous goods containment and life support services.

 The Fort Erie Fire Department consists of six volunteer fire stations throughout the municipality and the head office, located at the Town of Fort Erie, Municipal Centre.
-Each of the Six fire halls are run by the Volunteer District Chiefs in conjunction with the Fire Chief.
+Each of the Five fire halls are run by the Volunteer District Chiefs in conjunction with the Fire Chief.
 Preferable contact to stations in non-emergency situations, is through the

 at the Municipal Centre at 905-871-1600, extension 2600.
 For more information about the fire halls, manpower and apparatus see the Stations section of the website.